 Proxy Mode

 When you run Newt with --accept-clients it will run fully in user space.
 This means you do not need to give the container or binary any special permissions.
 It will NOT create a virtual network interface on the host.
-Instead you should create raw TCP/UDP resources in Pangolin to configure what ports clients can hit and where they should go.
-For example, if you wanted to SSH into your server you could add a resource for it:
+Instead you should create client resources in Pangolin to configure what ports clients can hit and where they should go.

 Native Mode